AndriiKok/AndriiKok/README.md

 - 🔭 I’m currently working on product development and operation processes in several software product companies

-- 😍 JS is my only love, thanks my wife can't see it
+- 😍 JS is my only love, hope my wife won't see it

 - ❓ Feel free asking me about any skill from set below